Separating Tongue from Thought: Activation Patching Reveals Language-Agnostic Concept Representations in Transformers: Generating descriptions for latents

 \section{Generating descriptions for latents}

 We just showed that LLMs can effectively translate concept representations averaged across multiple languages, providing evidence for language-agnostic concept representations.
 In this section, we explore whether these mean representations, which theoretically capture language-independent concepts, can be described by the model in natural language as effectively as concepts expressed in a single language.
+This approach builds on the definition modeling paradigm \cite{noraset2017definition, mickus2022semeval, chang2019does, gardner2022definitionion}, which uses natural language generation as a transparent evaluation of semantic representations.